domcermak/neural_style_transfer/README.md

 1. Make sure the `qr-code.png` file is in the `assets/` folder.
 2. Make sure, there is not a typo in the `qr-code.png` filename.

-### There a red error message in the Presentation application.
+### There is a red error message in the Presentation application.
 What shall I do?

 If you see a red error message `QR kód nebyl nalezen` in the sidebar of the Presentation application, it means that the application cannot find a `qr-code.png` file in the `assets/` folder.